 Madi has a blankie called Sophie that she brings with her everywhere.
 Just be careful not to lose it in a foreign country!

 Bring a small bag that contains your passport and money.

 It’s super easy to lose important items in the black hole that is a diaper bag.
-Carrying a purse AND a diaper bag sucks, but sometimes it is necessary.
-Otherwise, having a specific pouch in the bag that is easier to find for those important items or even a fanny pack (they’re back in style guys I promise) works just as well.
+Carrying a purse AND a diaper bag sucks, but I found it necessary for airport travel.
+Otherwise, having a specific pouch in the bag that is easier to find for those important items or even a fanny pack works just as well.

 Bring some food that your baby likes

 Madi was eating solids already and although I knew there were many safe and delicious food options in France, I packed all of Madi’s favourite snacks so that I wouldn’t have to worry in case she was picky about new foods.